Can you use your own coffee in Nespresso?

 You can get a decent Espresso shot using reusable capsules but in my experience, it’s always weaker and less consistent than Nespresso capsules.

 Sure you can give it a try and see if it works for you or not.
-It’s very cost-effective than using Nespresso capsules anyways.
+It’s much more cost-effective than using Nespresso capsules anyway.

 Read a detailed guide on Whether the Nespresso machines are worth it